annotation/stam/extensions/stam-query/README.md

     DATA "myset" "part-of-speech" = "noun";
 ```

-*select all annotations with any 'part-of-speech' tag (ad-hoc vocab!)*
+*select all annotations with any 'part-of-speech' tag (ad-hoc vocab!), regardless of the value*

 ```sparql
 SELECT ANNOTATION WHERE